homekhomek/calvinandhobbesrandomzier/README.md

-Simple site for generating random calvin and hobbes comics
+Simple react site for generating random calvin and hobbes comics